pydata/sparse/docs/construct.rst

 Converting :obj:`COO` objects to other Formats
 ----------------------------------------------
-:obj:`COO` arrays can be converted to :obj:`numpy.ndarray` objects, or to some :obj:`scipy.sparse.spmatrix` subclasses via the following
+:obj:`COO` arrays can be converted to :doc:`Numpy arrays <reference/generated/numpy.ndarray>`,
+or to some :obj:`spmatrix <scipy.sparse.spmatrix>` subclasses via the following
 methods:

 * :obj:`COO.todense`: Converts to a :obj:`numpy.ndarray` unconditionally.